 (2) The University recognises that managing corporate risk is an integral part of good governance and achieving strategic and operational objectives.
 UNE is committed to the application of corporate risk management in organisational processes at all levels within the University.

-(3) The UNE corporate risk management Rule is based on ISO 31000:2009 Risk Management — Principles and Guidelines.
+(3) The UNE Corporate Risk Management Rule is based on ISO 31000:2009 Risk Management Principles and Guidelines.
 This Rule facilitates achieving compliance requirements set out in the UNE Act and the Threshold Standards.

 (4) This Rule applies to all UNE representatives.

-(5) Corporate risk management must be transparent and include appropriate and timely involvement of stakeholders and decision makers at all levels of the University.
+(7) Corporate risk management practices must be transparent and include appropriate and timely involvement of stakeholders and decision makers at all levels of the University.

-(6) The University will include corporate risk management in organisational decision making to:
+(8) The University will incorporate corporate risk management in organisational decision making to:

-(7) The University must integrate corporate risk management into the approval, review and control of all governance, planning and process management associated with:
+(9) The University must integrate corporate risk management into the approval, review and control of all governance, planning, and process management associated with:

-(8) The University will monitor and report on corporate risk management activities to the Vice-Chancellor & CEO, and Council.
+(10) The Audit and Risk Directorate will monitor and report on corporate risk management activities to the Vice-Chancellor & CEO, and UNE Council.

-(14) Risk Management means co-ordinated activities to direct and control an organisation with regard to corporate risk.
+(20) Risk Management means coordinated activities to direct and control an organisation with regard to its management of corporate risk.

-(15) UNE Representatives means a University employee (casual, fixed term and permanent), contractor, agent, appointee, UNE Council member and any other person engaged by the University to undertake some activity for or on behalf of the University.
+(23) University Representative means a University employee (casual, fixed term and permanent) contractor, agent, appointee, UNE Council member, adjunct, visiting academic and any other person engaged by the University to undertake some activity for or on behalf of the University.
 It includes corporations and other bodies falling into one or more of these categories.